Slamy/CDi_MiSTer/README.md

 Core Utilization:

-	Logic utilization (in ALMs)	11,956 / 41,910 ( 29 % )
+	Logic utilization (in ALMs)	12,066 / 41,910 ( 29 % )
-	Total block memory bits	631,988 / 5,662,720 ( 11 % )
+	Total block memory bits	632,004 / 5,662,720 ( 11 % )
 	Total DSP Blocks	47 / 112 ( 42 % )

 ## TODOs in order of priority

+* Fix graphical glitches on bootup
 * Implement the CDIC audio parts
-* Fix NTSC video mode
+* Fix DYUV (e.g. Tetris intro)
+* Simulate seeking time
 * Fix servo behaviour of always detecting a disc
+* Use the MiSTer framework to save the NVRAM to sdcard
+	* Only when changes are detected and when the OSD is opened
+	* The N64 core does it like that too
 * Add alternative input devices (a mouse)
 * OSD setting for input device conformance (1200 baud)
 * Refurbish I2C for the front display and show the content as picture in picture during changes?
 	* It might not even be required at all.
-* Use the MiSTer framework to save the NVRAM to sdcard
-	* Only when changes are detected and when the OSD is opened
-	* The N64 core does it like that too
 * Fix timekeeper initial time

 ## Expected checksums of roms